Herbert Blumer

-Personal history
+Life

 Blumer was born March 7, 1900, in St. Louis, Missouri.
 He grew up in Webster Groves, Missouri, with his parents.
 He moved to Webster Groves with his family in 1905 onto a farm, but his father commuted to St. Louis every day to run a cabinet-making business.
 Blumer attended Webster Groves High School and later the University of Missouri from 1918 to 1922.
 Herbert Blumer was constantly being grounded in the world of economics and labor, insofar as having to drop out of high school to help his father's woodworking shop which was recovering from a fire.
-Moreover, during the summer, Blumer worked as a roustabout to pay for his college education.
+Moreover, during the summer, Blumer worked as a copy typist to pay for his college education.
 While studying undergraduate at the University of Missouri, Blumer was fortunate enough to work with Charles Ellwood, a sociologist, and Max Meyer, a psychologist.
+Ellwood was a University of Chicago alumnus (PhD 1899) who advised Blumer on his academic future.

 Upon his graduation in 1921 with a bachelor's degree and in 1922 with a master's degree (both from the University of Missouri), Blumer secured a teaching position at the University of Missouri.
 Then, in 1925, he relocated to the University of Chicago, a university where he was greatly influenced by the social psychologist George Herbert Mead and sociologists W. I. Thomas and Robert Park.
 Upon completing his doctorate in 1928, he accepted a teaching position at the University of Chicago, where he continued his own research under Mead and became captivated with the prospects of examining the interactions between humans and the world.
 Blumer taught at this institution from 1927 to 1952.